KRISHNAKUMARPS2002/JavaScript-Projects/README.md

 ## Rock Paper Scissors Game 🎮
 Experience the timeless fun of Rock, Paper, Scissors with this JavaScript-powered game.
 Simply clone the repository, open index.html in your browser, and click on your choice to play.
 Track scores, enjoy color-coded result messages, and immerse yourself in this responsive and engaging game.

+## Currency Converter 💵
+This Currency Converter web app allows users to effortlessly convert amounts between various currencies.
+Utilizing the Flags API for visual representation and the Currency API for real-time exchange rates, the application offers a user-friendly interface.
+Simply select source and target currencies, input the amount, and click "Get Exchange Rate" to view the converted result.
+The project is structured with HTML, CSS, and JavaScript, ensuring a seamless and responsive user experience.